-To preserve the historic character and excellent architectural details of our neighborhood, Bolton Hill was designated a Baltimore City historic district in 1967.
-Our neighborhood is also listed on the National Register of Historic Places – a testament to its national historic importance.
+To preserve the historic character and architectural details of the neighborhood, Bolton Hill was designated a Baltimore City historic district in 1967, followed by being listed on the National Register of Historic Places, a testament to its national historic importance.

-If an owner does work without first obtaining a Notice to Proceed and a building permit, he or she may be subject to housing code violations and fines.
+If an owner performs work on a building without first obtaining a Notice to Proceed and a building permit, he or she may be subject to housing code violations and fines.

-A certified rehabilitation may qualify for property tax benefits through CHAP at 410-396-4866 and/or a state tax credit through the Maryland Historical Trust at 410-514-7600, or online here.
+A certified rehabilitation may qualify for property tax benefits through CHAP and/or a state tax credit through the Maryland Historical Trust, which must be approved before work on the house begins.

 For questions and assistance, you may contact ARC by email at email@example.com or call CHAP at 410-396-4866.